 Last Sunday I took a Walk towards Highgate and in the lane that winds by the side of Lord Mansfield’s park I met Mr. Green our Demonstrator at Guy’s in conversation with Coleridge—I joined them, after enquiring by a look whether it would be agreeable—I walked with him at his alderman-after-dinner pace for near two miles I suppose.
 In those two Miles he broached a thousand things—let me see if I can give you a list—Nightingales—Poetry—on Poetical Sensation—Metaphysics—Different genera and species of Dreams—Nightmare—a dream accompanied by a sense of touch—single and double touch—a dream related—First and second consciousness—the difference explained between will and Volition—so say metaphysicians from a want of smoking the second consciousness—Monsters—the Kraken—Mermaids—Southey believes in them—Southey’s belief too much diluted—a Ghost story—Good morning—I heard his voice as he came towards me—I heard it as he moved away—I had heard it all the interval—if it may be called so.
 He was civil enough to ask me to call on him at Highgate...

-That's the spirt of the Highgate program — broaching a thousand things about your writing.
+That's the spirt of the Highgate workshop — broaching a thousand things about your writing.

 The first two months are devoted to creating goals in two categories: craft and development

 Craft focuses on the word by word qualities of your writing and on achieving landmarks in your writing, such as organizing a manuscript or putting together packets for publication.

 Development consists of books, films, and other materials that you and David discuss together to broaden your literary experiences.